 The college is a national leader in the preparation of educators with its top-rated graduate degree programs and a teacher preparation program that emphasizes early hands-on field experiences for future teachers.
 There are more than 50,000 living alumni worldwide.

 In the area of research, the college’s grant expenditures in FY 2020 totaled more than $21.5 million.Learn more about the history of the College

-- Library Sciences ranked #22 among U.S. graduate programs by 2018 U.S. News & World Report
+- The College of Education & Human Development ranked #14 among online graduate education programs in U.S., 2023 U.S. News & World Report

-- Mizzou Ed ranked #43 among all colleges of education in U.S. by 2018 U.S. News & World Report
+- The College of Education & Human Development ranked #32 among all colleges of education in U.S., 2023 U.S. News & World Report

-- Mizzou Ed ranked in top 25% in the nation among best online programs in U.S. by 2018 U.S. News & World Report
+- The College of Education & Human Development ranked #4 in the nation among best online master’s education programs for veterans 2023 U.S. News & World Report

 - Missouri Schoolwide Positive Behavior Support (MO SW-PBS), supported in large part by the University of Missouri Center for SW-PBS, is the largest statewide program focused on schoolwide positive behavior support with more than 800 participating schools in 220 districts across Missouri.

 - Outreach efforts in every county in Missouri